-- a Disclosure is a PID under the PID Act, an Alternative Disclosure or a Protected Disclosure under the Corporations Act; and/or - the matter should be referred to another entity (e.g. the CCC or another Proper Authority) as required under law or otherwise appropriate following an appropriate risk assessment.
+- a Disclosure is a PID under the PID Actor a Protected Disclosure under the Corporations Act; and/or - the matter should be referred to another entity (e.g. the CCC or another Proper Authority) as required under law or otherwise appropriate following an appropriate risk assessment.

-In making an assessment, the Company Secretary will have regard to the matters set out in this Procedure and the relevant legislation.
+In making an assessment, the Company Secretary will have regard to the matters set out in this Procedure, the relevant legislation and the PID Standards.